kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 **1. Workload**
   - Pattern: `<(truncated-if-needed)job-name>-<hash>`
   - Truncation of the Job name is applied when necessary to respect object name length limits.
-  - The hash is used for collision avoidance (implementation may use a generated suffix or a hash of relevant identity).
-  - Object type (`Workload` vs `PodGroup`) is identified by other metadata (`ownerReferences[].kind`), not by the name pattern.
+  - The hash is derived from the Job UID, so a recreated Job with the same name never matches the old `Workload` through the name-based `spec.controllerRef`.

 **2. PodGroup**
   - Pattern: `<(truncated-if-needed)workload-name>-<(truncated-if-needed)podGroup-template-name>-<hash>`